thomaskreutzer/h3_hive/README.md

 1. ESRI is also used and must be installed, permanent functions have already been created for ESRI.
 2. You have loaded a table with breadcrumb data
-3. You have loaded a table with the New York City tlc zones ()
+3. You have loaded a table with the New York City tlc zones, similar to the following (https://catalog.data.gov/dataset/nyc-taxi-zones)

 ### Breadcrumbs NYC